seed-rs/seed-rs.org/crate/guides/structure.md

 ```

 The update [function]( https://doc.rust-lang.org/book/ch03-03-how-functions-work.html)
-you pass to `App::builder(` describes how the state should change, upon
+you pass to `App::builder()` describes how the state should change, upon
 receiving each type of message.
 It's the only place where the model is changed.
-It accepts a message,
+It accepts a message
-and model as parameters, and returns an `Update` struct. `Update` contains `ShouldRender` and `Effect`
+and a model as parameters, and returns an `Update` struct. `Update` contains `ShouldRender` and `Effect`
 enums. `ShouldRender` and its variants are imported in the prelude,
 and has variants of
 `Render` and `Skip`.
-Render triggers a rendering update, and will be used in
+Render triggers a rendering update and will be used in
-most cases. `Skip` updates the model without triggering a render, and is useful in animations.
+most cases. `Skip` updates the model without triggering a render and is useful in animations.
 `Effect` isn't exposed in the API: it's used internally to handle async events like
 fetch requests.
 See the `Http requests` section for more info.